spotlightpa/poor-richard/content/news/2024-01-23-SPLDATALOSS.md

 The data was housed on servers managed by Shapiro’s Office of Administration, which oversees information technology services for most state agencies.
 Its spokesperson, Dan Egan, said in an emailed statement the data loss, which occurred on Jan.
 3 during routine server maintenance, was “limited.”
 But he also said the office had launched “a thorough review” of its information technology policies and controls.

+Egan did not elaborate or respond to questions Tuesday seeking more information.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 At least one Office of Administration employee was fired over the incident, according to two sources familiar with the matter.